McConnell rips Pelosi for impeachment delay, says Dems ‘afraid’ to transmit ‘shoddy’ articles

 In his remarks, McConnell said that the Senate’s duty is to rise to the occasion on matters as grave as impeachment and to give the nation some stability.

-“The framers built the Senate to provide stability… To keep partisan passions from boiling over,” he said.
-“Moments like this are why the United States Senate exists.”
+“The framers built the Senate to provide stability … to keep partisan passions from literally boiling over,” he said.
+“The Senate exists for moments like this.”

 Fox News’ Chad Pergram, Brooke Singman and Gregg Re contributed to this report.